gaapt/libertr/README.md

 # Libertr
-A modern survival guide for liberty-seekers
+Resources for modern liberty seekers

 ## Table of contents: